Lowe's posts strong Q4 results on strong housing market

 Well before the pandemic, Lowe’s, under the stewardship of its CEO Marvin Ellison, overhauled an antiquated website and increased Lowe’s business with professional customers like electricians and contractors.
 That helped the company to pivot during the pandemic, when more people were relying on online services.
 And even as Lowe’s now deals with industrywide supply chain issues and higher costs, it’s using its clout to keep shelves stocked while trying to tame inflation at its stores.

-Ellison told The Associated Press on Wednesday that 50% of its revenue in the most recent third and fourth quarters came from inflation.
+Ellison told The Associated Press on Wednesday that roughly 50% of the average ticket growth in the second half of 2021 came from product inflation.
 “The customer is willing to pay more if the price is competitive,” he said.
 He said shoppers are also willing to trade up for more innovative products.

 Lowe’s is also expanding to new areas to keep sales growing.
 The chain announced in January a partnership with Petco Health and Wellness Company to create pet supply shops under the Petco brand at its stores.
 The plans call for opening nearly 20 shops in Texas, North Carolina and South Carolina by next month.
 It’s also tapping into the aging baby boomer market; it launched an initiative last year to create a one-stop destination at its stores aimed at seniors who want to stay in their homes.

-Note: This story has been corrected to show that roughly 50% of the average ticket growth, not revenue, in the second half of 2021 came from product inflation.